-- Best walking shoes for flat feet: Sprint Tieless Walking Shoe
+- Best for flat feet: Sprint Tieless Walking Shoe

-- Best walking shoes for standing and working all day: Brooks Addiction Suede Walker
+- Best for standing and working all day: Brooks Addiction Suede Walker

-- Best walking shoes for men with high arches: Skechers Men’s GOwalk Arch Fit Idyllic Sneaker
+- Best for high arches: Skechers Men’s GOwalk Arch Fit Idyllic Sneaker

-- Best walking shoes for men with wide feet: New Balance Men’s 847 V4 Walking Shoe
+- Best for wide feet: New Balance Men’s 847 V4 Walking Shoe

-- Best budget men’s walking shoes: Saucony Men’s VERSAFOAM Cohesion 12 Road Running Shoe
+- Best budget: Saucony Men’s VERSAFOAM Cohesion 12 Road Running Shoe

 What to consider when shopping for the best walking shoes for men